-Pharmaceutical Innovation Programme Singapore (PIPS)
+Pharma Innovation Programme Singapore (PIPS)

-The Pharma Innovation Programme Singapore (PIPS) is an industry-led platform which aims to synergistically and strategically bring together public sector research capabilities and domain expertise of the pharmaceutical industry to enhance the productivity and operational efficiency within Singapore’s pharmaceutical sector through leveraging novel manufacturing technologies and data analytics.
+The Pharma Innovation Programme Singapore (PIPS) is an industry-led platform that aims to synergistically and strategically bring together public sector research capabilities and domain expertise of the pharmaceutical industry to enhance the productivity and operational efficiency within Singapore’s pharmaceutical sector through leveraging novel manufacturing technologies and data analytics.

 From Digital Twins to Real Time AI-supported Plant Operation